CT075/CamCore/HACKING.md

 ## Low-hanging fruit

 The following are issues/chores in the codebase that I didn't want to spend too much time on.
-These would be good cleanup issues.
+These would be good starter issues.

 ### Empty/Non-empty containers